NoDate/Theme_Sleepy_Leaf/README.md

-This is a wordpress theme.
+This is a WordPress theme.